 The Masters in 2014 may not have Tiger Woods, but that hasn’t seemed to have degraded most people’s interest in watching it.
 After hearing that Tiger was out of The Masters this year, ticket prices plummeted for those who could attend in person.
 But with Round 1 of The Masters in the books, you’d never know that demand was supposedly down.
 Round 2 is underway now, with the latest news being Bubba Watson chipping in a birdie on No. 12 to move back into a tie for first place with a 4-under for the tournament.
-If you want to see the action for yourself, you can watch The Masters live online free streaming using the links below.
+If you want to see the action for yourself, you can watch The Masters live online free streaming using any number of services.

 Bill Haas was the leader in the clubhouse after Round 1 of The Masters.
 Haas grew up watching his father play here for years, so competing in the 2014 tournament has got to be a proud moment for the Haas household.
 Setting the pace with a Round 1 68, including a birdie at the 18th hole?
 That’s the stuff that makes dads particularly proud.